rcgsheffield/sheffield_hpc/referenceinfo/admins/Contributing.rst

 * Add the documentation to the appropriate location in the codebase.
     * Make sure to use the correct file format (e.g., Markdown, reStructuredText).
-    * Make sure follow any existing conventions for organizing documentation.
+    * Follow existing conventions for organizing documentation.
     * Make sure to use import files to deduplicate content where possible.

 * Add links to the documentation from relevant parts of the site, such as the admin dashboard or help pages.